 If you accidentally took too much and are currently having a panic attack, read this carefully: You are safe.
 Nobody has ever fatally overdosed on THC.
 This feeling is temporary, and it will pass.

 Change Your Environment: Turn off the TV, dim the lights, put on a familiar, comforting podcast or album, and lie down.
-Do not fight the high; close your eyes and focus entirely on taking slow, deep breaths.
+Do not fight the effect; close your eyes and focus entirely on taking slow, deep breaths.

 When to Seek Medical Attention

-Severe Drug Interactions:
+Drug Interactions:

 Allergic Reactions:

 If you experience hives, swelling of the throat, or difficulty breathing after eating a gummy, you are likely allergic to the pectin, carrier oils, or artificial flavorings used in the candy.
-Seek immediate emergency medical attention.
+Seek immediate medical attention.

 Final Thoughts: Respect the Dose

-The vast majority of people who claim they “hate Delta-9 gummies” simply took a dose that was far too high for their body.
-If you treat Delta-9 like a delicate supplement rather than a party drug, you will completely bypass the negative side effects.
+The vast majority of people who claim they “hate Delta-9 gummies” simply used a poor quality product or took a dose that was far too high for their body.

-Start with a highly precise, low dose (2.5 mg to 5 mg).
+Start with a low dose (2.5 mg to 5 mg).
 Wait a full two hours to see how your body reacts.
 Protect your stomach by eating a light snack beforehand, and never mix your gummies with alcohol.

 Disclosure: